yzsvdu/QiaoQiao/README.md

 Access organized vocabulary tables, mark learned entries, and delve into a comprehensive Character/Word analysis section, featuring example sentences, definitions, word decomposition, stroke order, and related words.

-### Made with React, Springboot, Django, and served with Nginx
+### Made with React "/frontend", Springboot "/backend", Django "/services", and served with Nginx

 ## Site Preview
 1. Home page, where definitions can be looked up and tables are linked.